- Home/

 Frequently Asked Questions

-Here are some common questions and answers about xlt file conversions ask by our users on RunConvert.com.
+Here are some common questions and answers about xlt and ods file conversions asked by our users on RunConvert.com.

 Frequently Asked Questions

-Q: What’s the best format for mailing spreadsheet data?
+Q: What’s the best format to convert XLT to for reuse?

-Q: Can I translate a spreadsheet during conversion?
+Q: Can I upload a file from a URL for conversion?

 What is XLT (Excel Template)?